kartikcho/rails-test-app/README.md

-# First Rails App
+# Rails app on Heroku

-Readme for a simple rails app deployed on heroku
+A simple rails app deployed on heroku.

 ## Requirements